vmware-archive/saucelabs-adapter/README.markdown

         cd your_project

-        script/generate saucelabs_adapter
+        script/generate saucelabs_adapter --jsunit

 4. Configure it.

-In config/selenium.yml, replace YOUR-SAUCELABS-USERNAME and YOUR-SAUCELABS-ACCESS-KEY with your saucelabs.com account information.
+    In config/selenium.yml, replace YOUR-SAUCELABS-USERNAME and
+    YOUR-SAUCELABS-ACCESS-KEY with your saucelabs.com account information.

+    Rename RAILS_ROOT/test/jsunit/jsunit_suite_example.rb to RAILS_ROOT/test/jsunit/jsunit_suite.rb
+    and modify it if necessary:
+    test_page needs to be set to the path under /public where your JsUnit test page (suite.html or similar) lives, with '/jsunit' prepended. e.g. if your JsUnit suite runs from RAILS_ROOT/public/javascripts/test-pages/suite.html then test_page needs to be set to '/jsunit/javascripts/test-pages/suite.html'.

 5. Run Tests